MicrosoftDocs/xamarin-docs/docs/ios/tvos/user-interface/page-controls.md

 ---
-title: "Working with Page Control"
+title: "Working with tvOS Page Controls in Xamarin"
-description: "This article covers designing and working with Page Control inside of a Xamarin.tvOS app." ms.prod: xamarin ms.assetid: 19198D46-7BBE-4D04-9BFA-7D1C5C9F9FC6 ms.technology: xamarin-ios
+description: "This document describes how to work with tvOS page controls in an app built with Xamarin.
+It provides a high-level description of page controls, discusses how to set them up in storyboards, and examines how to respond to page change events." ms.prod: xamarin ms.assetid: 19198D46-7BBE-4D04-9BFA-7D1C5C9F9FC6 ms.technology: xamarin-ios